ajie-eriksholm/Eardrum-segmentation/README.md

 Final size: 256 × 256 × 256 voxels
 ```

-This volume reproduces the dimensions and resolution used during landmark-model training and is discarded once landmark prediction is complete.
+This volume reproduces the dimensions and spatial resolution used during landmark-model training and is discarded after landmark prediction.

 ### High-Resolution Working Space

-A second reference space is created specifically for extraction of the final ear crops.
+A second reference space is created specifically for final ear extraction.

 Characteristics: